Skip to content

 bash

-git-iris project-config --provider anthropic --preset conventional
+git-iris project-config --provider openai --preset conventional

 Set a model for the project: